SysKitTeam/docs-bp/web-applications/web-application-in-debug-mode.md

 ---
-title: Web Application in Debug Mode
-description: >-
-  Web Application in Debug Mode best practices report by SPDocKit determines whether the web application is in ASP.NET Debug Mode.
+description: Web Application in Debug Mode best practices report by SPDocKit determines whether the web application is in ASP.NET Debug Mode.
-author: Aleksandar Draskovic
-date: 20/6/2017
-tags: >-
-  Windows SharePoint Services 3.0,SharePoint Server 2007,SharePoint Foundation 2010,SharePoint Server 2010,SharePoint Foundation 2013,SharePoint Server
-  2013,SharePoint Server 2016
 ---

 # Web Application in Debug Mode